 This paper studied covariate shifts from game-theoretic and dynamic viewpoints, with the underlying Bayes optimal model being invariant.
 In particular, we show that under the Wasserstein gradient flow, the distribution of covariates will converge in directions in both regression and classification.
 However, the result presents as a dichotomy: a blessing in regression, the adversarial covariate shifts in an exponential rate to an optimal experimental design for rapid subsequent learning; a curse in classification, the adversarial covariate shifts in a subquadratic rate fast to the hardest experimental design trapping subsequent learning.
-We view the work as a starting point for unveiling new insights for adversarial learning and covariate shift: it cautions the researchers to be aware that robust optimization is brittle depending on the learning losses, model complexity, and early stopping.
+We view the work as a starting point for unveiling other new insights for adversarial learning and covariate shift.
 In particular, following potential directions are left as future work.